GRE in Germany: Who Needs It, Where It’s Accepted, and Why It Matters

 Because testing dates can fill quickly during peak admissions periods, scheduling the exam several months before application deadlines can help ensure greater flexibility.

+Most applicants connected to German universities should plan to take the GRE during the later stages of undergraduate study or early in a master’s program, well before the main graduate application cycle begins.
 Students studying in Germany often consider different graduate pathways at the same time.
 Some plan to continue their studies within the German university system, while others also apply to graduate programs in countries such as the United States, the United Kingdom, or other European academic systems.

 Because of these parallel options, many applicants prefer to complete the GRE before the main graduate application cycle begins.
 Taking the exam early allows students to keep multiple academic paths open without having to rush their preparation during the application period.